iWeltAG/zucker/docs/index.rst

 .. code-block:: python

   import asyncio
-  from zucker.asynchronous import model, AioClient
+  from zucker import model, AioClient

   # Same as before, only we now use an asynchronous client.
 This one uses
   # aiohttp as the backend.